-Stations of IMT systems may be operated without coordination if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of $15dB\mu$ V/m/5 MHz at 10% time, 50% of locations at 3 metres above ground level at the border line.
+Stations of IMT systems may be operated without coordination if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of $21dB\mu V/m/5MHz$ at 10% time, 50% of locations at 3 metres above ground level at the border line.

-- 7.3 Technical analysis may be conducted by the Authority before an assignment is issued according to Appendix B based on an extract from ECC/REC(11)05. - 7.4 Specific information regarding coordination may be found in Appendix C based on an extract from ECC/REC(11)05. - 7.5 In the event of any interference, the Authority will require affected parties to carry out coordination.
-In the event that the interference continues to be unresolved after 24 hours, the affected parties may refer the matter to the Authority for a resolution.
-The Authority will decide upon the necessary modifications and the schedule of modifications to resolve the dispute.
-The Authority will be guided by the interference resolution process as shown in Error!
-Reference source not found.. - 7.6 Assignment holders must take full advantage of interference mitigation techniques such as antenna discrimination, tilt, polarisation, frequency discrimination, shielding/blocking (introduce diffraction loss), site selection, and/or power control to facilitate the coordination of systems.
+- 7.3 Technical analysis may be conducted by the Authority before an assignment is issued according to Appendix B based on a extract from ECC/REC(11)05. - 7.4 Specific information regarding coordination may be found in Appendix C based on a extract from ECC/REC(11)05. - 7.5 In the event of any interference, the Authority will require affected parties to carry out coordination.
+In the event that the interference continues to be unresolved after

+24 hours, the affected parties may refer the matter to the Authority for a resolution.
+The Authority will decide the necessary modifications and schedule of modifications to resolve the dispute.
+The Authority will be guided by the interference resolution process as shown in 0.

+7.6 Assignment holders must take full advantage of interference mitigation techniques such as antenna discrimination, tilt, polarisation, frequency discrimination, shielding/blocking (introduce diffraction loss), site selection, and/or power control to facilitate the coordination of systems.